SuchismitaRout555/SuchismitaRout555/README.md

 <img align="right" alt="Coding" width="400" src="https://images.lemonly.com/wp-content/uploads/2018/08/07150313/Homebase_Thumb_v01.gif">
 - 🔭 I’m always trying to grow and learn something new ✈️

--
-- ⭐ I’m looking for Software engineering internship opportunities 🙋
+- ⭐ I'm looking for the role of an Software Engineer 🙋‍♀️.

--
-- 🤝 I’m interested in solving problems and building software that impact people around me 🙌
+- 🤝 I’m interested in solving problems and building software that impact people around me 🙌.

--
-- 👩‍💻I am passionate about Web Dev (MERN).
+- 👩‍💻 I am passionate about Web Dev (MERN) and Learning DevOps.

-- 👨‍💻 All of my projects are available at [https://suchismitarout555.github.io/](https://suchismitarout555.github.io/)
+- 👩‍💻 All of my projects are available at [https://suchismitarout555.github.io/]

-- 📝 I regularly write articles on [https://medium.com/@suchismita1111](https://medium.com/@suchismita1111)

 - 📫 How to reach me **suchismitarout1111@gmail.com**